Right Arrow

 Turning early wins into lasting change

 Early victories create momentum for broader adoption.
-When teams see tangible benefits from AI monitoring, resistance melts away.
+When teams see tangible benefits from AI monitoring, resistance decreases.
 Focus on achieving and promoting quick wins that demonstrate value.

 Document and share success stories